THE GREEN RUNNER ETHOS

 As Green Runners, we don’t expect you to never fly.

-However, try and make flying a last resort, and be conscious of your travel footprint when filling your calendar.
+However, try and make flying a last resort, and be conscious of your travel footprint when filling your running calendar.

 2. How You Kit-up